-You can make additional concessional contributions up to your concessional contributions cap (currently $25,000) and claim an income tax deduction for doing it.
+You can make additional contributions up to your concessional contributions cap ($25,000 for the 2021 year, increasing to $27,500 for the 2022 year) and claim an income tax deduction for doing it.

 A 15% contributions tax is deducted from any superannuation contribution that has been claimed as a tax deduction.

 Todd is a fulltime dental assistant.
-During 2019-20, he earned $50,000 before tax.
+During 2020-21, he earned $50,000 before tax.
 Todd has no other income.
 Todd makes a personal contribution to an eligible superfund and notifies them that he intends to claim a deduction.
-Todd’s superfund acknowledges that Todd will claim a $15,000 deduction and taxes the contribution at 15%.
-Todd is eligible to claim a deduction for $15,000 and does this in his 2020 Income tax return.
+Todd's superfund acknowledges that Todd will claim a $15,000 deduction and taxes the contribution at 15%.
+Todd is eligible to claim a deduction for $15,000 on his 2021 Income tax return.

 As well as making super contributions from your self-employed income or employment income, it is also possible to make super contributions from investment income (including dividends or rental income) and capital gains.